General Equipment at Fort Sheridan Highland Park Illinois

 Fort Sheridan employed a substantial civilian workforce with extended tenure on the installation:

-• Civilian maintenance workers — employed directly by the Army to maintain mechanical systems and buildings, potentially working repeatedly alongside asbestos-containing pipe insulation and block insulation, allegedly from Johns-Manville and Owens-Illinois, over careers spanning decades
+• Civilian maintenance workers — employed directly by the Army to maintain mechanical systems and buildings, potentially working repeatedly alongside asbestos-containing pipe insulation and block insulation, allegedly, over careers spanning decades

 • Civilian construction workers — employed through Army Corps of Engineers contracts or private contractors working under military contracts, who may have been exposed to asbestos-containing materials during installation and renovation work